MicroStrategy/embedding-sdk-docs/docs/add-functionality/add-functionality.md

 - [Add navigation](./add-nav.md)

   Describes the methods that can be used for navigation within an embedded dashboard.
-For example, the Embedding SDK lets you add code to get the table of contents for the dossier, go to the previous or next page, navigate to a specific page, get the current page or chapter, get a specific page, or get a list of pages, chapters and visualizations.
+For example, the Embedding SDK lets you add code to get the table of contents for the dashboard, go to the previous or next page, navigate to a specific page, get the current page or chapter, get a specific page, or get a list of pages, chapters and visualizations.
 Provides an example that illustrates how to include navigation controls to allow users to page through the various chapters and pages of an embedded dashboard.

 - [Add event handling](./add-event.md)